Genesis 43 – Joseph Meets His Brothers a Second Time

 a.
 Judah spoke to him: Judah continued to show himself something of a leader among his brothers.

 b.
 Could we possibly have known: The brothers gave a logical explanation to their father.
-The question of the Egyptian official was so unexpected, they could not have anticipated it.
+The question of the mysterious Egyptian official was so unexpected, they could never have anticipated it.

 4. (8-10) Judah convinces his father to let them go to Egypt with Benjamin.